John L. Wade

 About / Bio

-At age 10, I answered an ad in a comic book and started my own franchise selling custom imprinted Christmas cards.
-This was my first experience with on-demand printing.
-Although the income at about $30 an hour was pretty good for an elementary school kid in the 60s, the business was very seasonal and only D2D (Door-To-Door).
+At age 10, I answered an ad in a comic book and secured my own franchise selling custom-imprinted Christmas cards.
+Although the income at about $30 an hour was pretty good for an elementary school kid in the 60s, the business was very seasonal and only door-to-door.

-At age 16, I bought my first rental property by purchasing a home for $1,500 down and assuming the loan.
-I certainly wouldn’t have qualified for a loan — I wasn’t even old enough to legally sign the purchase agreement.
+At age 16, I bought my first rental property by purchasing a $30,000 house for $1,500 down and assuming the loan.
+I certainly wouldn’t have qualified for a loan – I wasn’t even old enough to legally sign the purchase-sale agreement.
 Fortunately, no one asked my age.
-I sold that home when I was 21, realized a $30,000 net profit (2,000% return), and purchased an apartment building.
+I sold that house for $60,000 when I was 21, realized a $30,000 net profit (2,000% return on investment), and purchased a triplex apartment building.

 Over the years, I continued buying apartments in California and Nevada.
 In 2021, I sold all my California properties and started investing in Downtown Reno commercial buildings.
 I also started Gung-Ho Real Estate to oversee my commercial and multi-family residential properties.